QuChunhe/study/Concurrency.md

 * 处理的速度的失配
 * 设备复用

+MapReduce pattern

+Fault tolerance:redundant

+Time sharing

+We need to communicate and coordinate with the concurrently executing entities.

+There are two prominent models for concurrent communications:
+* message passing
+* shared memory

 [The Free Lunch Is Over:A Fundamental Turn Toward Concurrency in Software](http://www.gotw.ca/publications/concurrency-ddj.htm)

  Instead of driving clock speeds and straight-line instruction throughput ever higher, they are instead turning en masse to hyperthreading and multicore architectures.